Italy is known for

 Villas & Palaces

-Reggia di Caserta As seen in Star Wars and Mission Impossible; the Italian baroque's spectacular epilogue.
+Reggia di Caserta As seen in Star Wars and Mission Impossible; the Italian baroque's spectacular epilogue, north of Naples.

 Rome Grapple with real-estate envy at Galleria Doria Pamphilj, Palazzo Farnese and Palazzo Barberini.